(Including ManagementRss Discussion & Analysis Report)

 Pursuant to the provisions of Section 148 of the Companies Act 2013and the Rules made thereunder the approval of the Members is sought by means of anOrdinary Resolution for the remuneration payable to Ms Jayanthi Hari Cost Auditor underItem No.5 of the Notice convening the Annual General Meeting.

 The Cost Audit Report for the year ended March 31 2022 will be placedbefore the Audit Committee and the Board of Directors of the Company and filed on orbefore the due date.

 The Cost Audit Report for the financial year ended 31st March 2021 wasfiled in Form CRA-4 vide SRN T-33744947 dated 3.8.2021 with the Central Government.

 (iii) Secretarial Auditor and Secretarial Audit Report:

-The Board had appointed Mr. Parameshwar G. Hegde Company Secretary inWholetime Practice to carry out Secretarial Audit under the provisions of Section 204 ofthe Companies Act 2013 for the financial year 2020-21 The Report of the SecretarialAuditor in Form MR-3 is annexed to this report as Annexure "F The report does notcontain any qualification.
+The Board had appointed Mr. Parameshwar G. Hegde Company Secretary inWholetime Practice to carry out Secretarial Audit under the provisions of Section 204 ofthe Companies Act 2013 for the financial year 2021-22.
+The Report of the SecretarialAuditor in Form MR-3 is annexed to this report as Annexure "F".
+The report doesnot contain any qualification.

-In accordance with the Investor Education and Protection Fund Authority(Accounting Audit Transfer and Refund) Rules 2016 and as amended from time to timeyour Company transferred 4114 Equity Shares of Rs 10/- each fully paid-up in respect ofwhich the dividends unclaimed / unpaid for a period of seven consecutive yea.
+In accordance with the Investor Education and Protection Fund Authority(Accounting Audit Transfer and Refund) Rules 2016 and as amended from time to timeyour Company transferred 2849 Equity Shares of Rs 10/- each fully paid-up in respect ofwhich the dividends unclaimed / unpaid for a period of seven consecutive years.

 The prescribed under Rule 8(3) of The Companies (Accounts) Rules 2014relating to conservation of energy technology absorption foreign exchange earnings andoutgo are furnished in the Annexure C to this Report.